AjinkyaSambare/Resume-Parser/README.md

-# AI-Powered Resume Matcher with Azure OpenAI Integration

-A Streamlit application that finds the perfect candidates from your resume collection using Azure OpenAI's GPT-4o model.
+# ResumeParser

+A modern, AI-powered resume parsing application with natural language filtering capabilities.

 ## Features

-- **Simple Workflow**: Upload resumes, describe what you're looking for, and get results in one step
+- **Clean, Modern UI**: Intuitive interface for uploading and analyzing resumes
-- **Natural Language Search**: Use everyday language to describe your ideal candidate
+- **Natural Language Filtering**: Use everyday language to find the perfect candidates
-- **Smart Matching**: AI-powered matching provides scores and detailed explanations
+- **Multiple File Formats**: Support for PDF, DOC, DOCX, and TXT resume formats
-- **Custom Columns**: Add any information you need with a simple prompt
+- **Custom Columns**: Extract specific information from resumes with a simple prompt
-- **Excel Export**: Export your results with one click
+- **Export Functionality**: Easily export your parsed data to Excel
+- **Sample Data**: Try the app with sample resumes to see how it works

 ## Installation